TundraMods/TundraExploration/README & LICENSE.txt

-Special thanks to Nertea, Beale, Cobalt, JadeOfMaar, Nessus, Neistridlar, DylanSemrau, Vali, Sofish, Drewcassidy, Sanchez, Brooklindevil, Nora and the people on the forum for helping with modding!
+Special thanks to Nertea, Beale, Cobalt, JadeOfMaar, Nessus, Neistridlar, DylanSemrau, Vali, Sofie, JonnyOThan, Drewcassidy, Sanchez and the people on the forum & Discord for helping me!
 Continued by Damon.

 LICENSE
 All configs are distributed under CC-NC-SA-4.0 License.
-Nertea's HabUtils.dll is distributed under a MIT license.
 The art assets in this pack (all .dds, .png, .dll and .mu files) are distributed under an All Rights Reserved license.
 You may not redistribute or re-use these assets without express permission from the author.
+All the .cs files are licensed under GPL v3.
 This mod can only be downloaded at SpaceDock.info or Github.com.
 If you notice any other downloadlink on any other website than SpaceDock, please let me know on the KSP forums.
-Updated on Jan 23, 2022
+Updated on Nov 3rd, 2023

 Version 7.0.0
 - Revamped Ghidorah parts